NingWang1729/Introduction-to-Software-Construction/Chapter 4: Python Libraries.md

 >>> radish = [1, 2, 3]
 ```

-To save an object into a `pickle` file, you need to open a file with "wb" permissions, as you are writing into a file in binary mode.
+To save an object into a `pickle` file, you need to open a file with "wb" permission, as you are writing to a file in binary mode.

 ```
 >>> with open("radish.pkl", 'wb') as f: